klemens-morgenstern/sam/README.md

 ### Dependency

-Asio, standalone or with boost
+Asio, standalone or with boost.